BACK

 • How easy is it for a tenant to submit a ticket?

-• How will you be notified?
+• How will I be notified?
+How quickly?

 • How does a maintenance provider get notified about a ticket?

-Extra Features
+Extra Features of Property Management Software

 Renter’s Insurance

 But tracking who has renter’s insurance and if it’s up to date can be a hassle.
 The good news?
-Some property management software platforms can track when an insurance policy took effect, if it’s still in effect, and what’s covered.
+Some property management software platforms (Innago included) can track when an insurance policy took effect, if it’s still in effect, and what’s covered.

 Again, make sure it’s easy for your tenants to use.
 Uploading a copy of an existing policy should be straightforward.
 If they don’t have an existing policy, it should be easy for them to purchase one.
 Many platforms offer the ability for tenants to purchase insurance within the application itself.